 Whilst many providers offer rehabilitation services, it is worth noting that such services are provided at the insurer’s discretion and may not be offered to every client.
 Those that will benefit from rehabilitation will be offered it, however if it is unlikely to be of any benefit due to the severity or type of injury/illness an insurer may look for alternative ways they can help such clients.

 The point at which rehabilitation is offered can have a massive impact on recovery.
 Offering the benefit at any point of the policy lifespan will mean clients that are suffering from an injury or illness – that might not be severe enough for a claim – would still be able to benefit.
 This in turn could help ensure that the condition does not progress to a point where they need to make a claim and, as such, be used as a preventative benefit as well as an aid to recovery.

 Protection plans have moved on from just providing financial security, to contracts that can also help deal with the financial, emotional and physical issues clients face when seriously ill.
 Added value benefits such as rehabilitation services can be just as beneficial to clients as the financial security policies provide.
 Not only can it give clients their independence back, but it can also help keep their careers on track and relieve pressure on their family.

-Through a combination of offering rehabilitation at any point in the term of the contract and providing an in-house team that should be able to react quicker, Zurich seem to have a very strong proposition.
-LV=, Royal London and Scottish Widows should also be commended as they offer Rehabilitation Services over a wide variety of products at any point in the contract term.
+Through a combination of offering rehabilitation at any point in the term of the contract and providing both an in-house team that should be able to react quicker and third party services, LV=, Scottish Widows and Zurich seem to have a very strong proposition.
+British Friendly, Cirencester Friendly and Royal London should also be commended as they offer Rehabilitation Services at any point in the contract term.